network-for-good/nfg_ui/README.md

 26. consider typeface for link_to so we can supply our luxuries to link_to.

+27. Add a trait for dropdown items where we pass in a "not_deletable" type of attribute that shows when a can't delete condition is present -- or make it more generic and have it be embedded dropdown text that we conditionalize on the component.

 Component tooltip/icon auto list for backup FOUNDATION_COMPONENT_NAMES = %i[color
                                   icon